burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   return isOdd(x) ?
 Oddity::Odd : Oddity::Even;
 }
 // 6.
 Only module interface files may contain export declarations.
 // 7.
-You can also export multiple entities all at once by grouping them into export block. export
+You can also export multiple entities all at once by grouping them into export blocks. export
 {
   const double a{ 1.2 };